Remi-Coulom/joedb/doc/source/concurrency.rst

 The compiler produces code that ensures that locks and unlocks are correctly paired, and modifications to the local database can only occur during a lock.
-This is done with transaction function that takes a lambda as parameter, and executes it between a lock-pull and a push-unlock.
+This is done with transaction function that takes a lambda as parameter, and executes it between a lock_pull and a push_unlock.

 .. literalinclude:: ./tutorial/concurrency_tutorial.cpp
    :language: c++